 The Optima Sportswagon plug-in hybrid combines a 152bhp 2.0-litre direct-injection petrol engine with a 50kW (66bhp) electric motor powered by an 11.26kWh lithium-ion polymer battery pack.
 The electric motor replaces the torque converter in the smooth-shifting six-speed automatic transmission.
 When working together, the combustion engine and electric motor generate 202bhp and 375Nm of torque.

-The Optima Sportswagon plug-in hybrid is equipped with a number of technological innovations to help it use the power in its battery pack in the most efficient way and top up its batteries on the move including regenerative braking, a driving style guide, an ECO-DAS (ECOnomy Driver Assistance System) and an HEV (Hybrid Electric Vehicle) Select switch.
-It also has an intelligent heating, ventilation and air conditioning (HVAC) system to save battery power.
+The Optima Sportswagon plug-in hybrid is equipped with several technological innovations to help it use the power in its battery pack in the most efficient way and top up its batteries on the move including regenerative braking, a driving style guide, an ECO-DAS (ECOnomy Driver Assistance System) and an HEV (Hybrid Electric Vehicle) Select switch.
+It also has an intelligent heating, ventilation, and air conditioning (HVAC) system to save battery power.

 Naturally, such a technologically advanced addition to the Optima family is available with a comprehensive range of connectivity and advanced driver assistance features, including an 8.0-inch touchscreen navigation system with European mapping.
-Android Auto™, Apple CarPlay™, Kia Connected Services powered by TomTom® and an eight-speaker harman/kardon premium sound system linked to a digital radio are also standard.
+Android Auto™, Apple CarPlay™, Kia Connected Services powered by TomTom®, and an eight-speaker Harman/Kardon premium sound system linked to digital radio are also standard.

 In keeping with every Kia, the Optima Sportswagon plug-in hybrid comes with the company’s unique-in-the-UK seven-year or 100,000-mile warranty, subject to certain wear and tear conditions.
 The warranty is fully transferable should the car be sold before the time or mileage limits have been reached.